How to write an invoice in 5 simple steps (2024)

 • Recurring invoice: Invoices issued on a regular basis, such as monthly or annually.

-• Past due invoice: An invoice that has not been paid on time and therefore is being re-sent to the customers (sometimes with additional charges).
+• Past due invoice: An invoice that has not been paid on time and has therefore been resent to the customers (sometimes with additional charges).

-• Credit invoice: A negative invoice used to reduce the amount of money that the customers owe the business (mostly used to correct an error or when a customer returns goods).
+• Credit invoice or credit note: A reverse invoice used to reduce the amount of money that the customers owe the business (mostly used to correct an error or when a customer returns goods).

-What to include on an invoice: A brief checklist
+What to include when you write an invoice: A brief checklist

 • a unique invoice number

-• business identification including your business name, address, phone number and email
+• business information including your business name, address, phone number and email

 • the name, address, phone number and email of the customer you’re invoicing

-• description of the goods and services you are billing for
+• description of the goods and services you are billing the customer for

 • payment terms